 "25.
 Centralized collection of biometrics creates a risk of causing miscarriages of justice, which is illustrated by the following example.
 Following the [bombings] of 11 March 2004, [a Member State's] police managed to lift a fingerprint from an unexploded bomb.
 [Another Member State's investigation bureau] fingerprint experts declared that a lawyer's fingerprint was a match to the crime-scene sample.
 The person's fingerprint was on the national fingerprint system because he was a former [soldier of the latter Member State].
-The individual was detained for two weeks in solitary confinement, even though the fingerprint was made worse for him when it was discovered that he, as a lawyer, defended a convicted terrorist, was married to [an immigrant from another Member State], and had himself converted to Islam."
+The individual was detained for two weeks in solitary confinement, even though the fingerprint was not his.
+Examiners failed to sufficiently reconsider the match, a situation that was made worse for him when it was discovered that he, as a lawyer, defended a convicted terrorist, was married to [an immigrant from another Member State], and had himself converted to Islam.